telegram-bot-rb/telegram-bot/README.md

 changes without restart in development env.
 Optionally pass bot id in `BOT` envvar (`BOT=chat`) to specify bot to run poller for.

-This task requires `telegram_webhooks` helper to be used as it connects bots with controller.
+This task requires `telegram_webhook` helper to be used as it connects bots with controller.
 To run poller in other cases use:

 ```ruby